MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/report-performance-issue.md

 When a customer has a situation where performance is problematic, you might need to raise a support ticket, see how to do that here: [Escalate Support Issues to Microsoft](raise-support-case.md).

 > [!TIP]
-> It's possible to self-diagnose AL performance issues via the in-client profiler and/or telemetry.
+> It's possible to self-diagnose AL performance issues via the in-client Performance Profiler and/or telemetry.
 If the problem pertains to AL execution, we require this to be done before reaching out for further support.
-See how to use the performance profiler here: [Performance Profiler Overview](performance-profiler-overview.md).
-The article [How to work with a performance problem](../performance/performance-work-perf-problem.md) might also help you understanding the performance tuning process and the tools you have available for performance analysis.
+See how to use the Performance Profiler here: [Performance Profiler Overview](performance-profiler-overview.md).
+The article [How to work with a performance problem](../performance/performance-work-perf-problem.md) might also help you understand the performance tuning process and the tools you have available for performance analysis.

-Before you create a support requests for a performance issue, we need you to provide information on what is wrong, when it happens, and for whom.
-This article specifies what support engineers need to work on performance issues.
+Before you create a support request for a performance issue, you must provide information on what is wrong, when it happens, and for whom.
+This article specifies what information support engineers need to work on performance issues.

 ## To report a performance issue